eleyine/WearHacks-Website/README.md

 (wearhacks-website) $ ./setup.sh
 ```

-**Note**: `setup.sh` will copy `example_private_settings.py` to `private.py`.
+**Please Note**: `setup.sh` will copy `example_private_settings.py` to `private.py`.
 If you are on your local machine in dev mode, there's no need to edit it.
 However, if you'd like to deploy, *please update `wearhacks_website/settings/private.py` with your sensitive and deployment-specific settings*.

 **Manual install: what's in `setup.sh`?**